kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

 A url to an existing service that provides authentication for all the locations.
 Similar to the Ingress rule annotation `nginx.ingress.kubernetes.io/auth-url`.
 Locations that should not get authenticated can be listed using `no-auth-locations` See [no-auth-locations](#no-auth-locations).
-In addition, each service can be excluded from authentication via annotation `enable-global-auth` set to "false".
+In addition, each service can be excluded from authentication via annotation `nginx.ingress.kubernetes.io/enable-global-auth` set to "false".
 _**default:**_ ""

 _References:_ [https://github.com/kubernetes/ingress-nginx/blob/main/docs/user-guide/nginx-configuration/annotations.md#external-authentication](https://github.com/kubernetes/ingress-nginx/blob/main/docs/user-guide/nginx-configuration/annotations.md#external-authentication)